How much sleep does your child need? Are they sleeping enough? What should parents do to ensure their kids get adequate rest?

 Also, avoid vigorous physical activity 2 hours before bedtime.
 The child will find it difficult to sleep correctly in such cases.

-The peaceful slumber of your child hits by the noises and the pet's movements.
+The peaceful slumber of your child is hit by the noises and the pet's movements.
 It is always merrier to cuddle your pet while sleeping.

-But in the case of your child, you should strictly avoid this habit.
+But in your child's case, you should strictly avoid this habit.
 You can make the pet sleep outside the child's room to induce a sense of security in your child.
 To begin with, you can inculcate a habit of saying goodbye to pets in your bedtime routine.

 If your child remains scared or feels unsafe, they can never attain a peaceful sleep.
 Hence, it would help strictly avoid violent and scary movies, especially before bedtime.

 If nothing is working for your child and they continue having sleeping issues, it is essential to check with a doctor.
-Any delay to this can lead to severe consequences.
-Hence, you should seek the immediate help of a qualified doctor if you find:
+You should seek the immediate help of a qualified doctor if you find severe snoring and unusual breathing.
+Moreover, frequent awakening at night, bedwetting and shivers while sleeping are also other signs.

 Sleep disorders are common among children.
 Some children have trouble falling asleep, while others wake up frequently throughout the night.
 There are many different types of sleep disorders, but most are treatable.